Mashrabiya: Construction

 Effective ventilation and passive cooling could be enhanced by adding a water jar, also known as a qullah, inside the mashrabiya.

 Most mashrabiyas are closed where the latticework is lined with stained glass and part of the mashrabiya is designed to be opened like a window, often sliding windows to save space; in this case the area contained is part of the upper floor rooms hence enlarging the floor plan.
 Some mashrabiyas are open and not lined with glass; the mashrabiya functions as a balcony and the space enclosed is independent of the upper floor rooms and accessed through those rooms with windows opening towards it.
 Sometimes the woodwork is reduced making the mashrabiya resemble a regular roofed balcony; this type of mashrabiya is mostly used if the house is facing an open landscape such as a river, a cliff below or simply a farm, rather than other houses.

 Functions

 Social

-One of the major purposes of the mashrabiya is privacy, an essential aspect of Arab and Muslim culture.
+One of the major purposes of the mashrabiya is privacy, an essential aspect of Arab culture.
 From the mashrabiya window, occupants can obtain a good view of the street without being seen.

 The mashrabiya was an integral part of Arab lifestyle.
 Typically, people did not sleep in any assigned room, rather they would take their mattresses and move to areas that offered the greatest comfort according to the seasons: to the mashrabiya (or shanashil) in winter, to the courtyard in spring or to vaulted basements in summer.